DrewLazzeriKitware/IsWeb3OpenScienceYet/README.md

   <td>Reproducible</td>
   <td>How can we verify computatinoal research claims? </td>
   <td> Unsure </td>
-  <td> [Fragment](https://showcase.ethglobal.com/hackfs2021/fragment) proposes workflows for verifiable data pipelines, but may have been just a hackathon project (?). </td>
+  <td> <a href="https://showcase.ethglobal.com/hackfs2021/fragment"> Fragment </a> proposes workflows for verifiable data pipelines, but may have been just a hackathon project (?). </td>
 </tr>
 <tr> <td>💀 Multi-threading, GPU accelerated</td></tr>
 </table>